llcheesell/LEDScreenShader/README.md

 # LEDScreenShader

-The shader of a realistic LED panels.
+The shader of a realistic LED panels for Universal and Built-in RP.

-Built-in shaders are included, but I'm currently focused on development with the Shader Graph.
+Most of the functionality is currently being developed with Shader Graph, and URP is the target render pipeline.
+The built-in shader is implemented only the minimum functionality.

 <img width="467" alt="Screen Shot 2022-02-12 at 1 08 58" src="https://user-images.githubusercontent.com/113725/153626690-deef6682-13d5-4086-8b39-dec24587deeb.png">